posreadyxp/AT-Tool/README.md

 **How To Use?**

-You need start py file (in cmd) with administrator privileges! (else program exited)
+You need start py file (in cmd) with administrator privileges! (else program exited) or use "start.bat" file (supports ??Windows 2000??
+Windows XP, 7, 8, 10)

 **How I help with it?**